AdiBak/styletransfergame/README.md

 # 🎨 Guess the Style Transferred Images 🎮

 An interactive game where you **identify the content and style images** used to create a **stylized image** via **neural style transfer**.
-Test your ability to recognize styles, challenge yourself with a timer-based scoring system, and enjoy a fun, educational experience in AI-powered art!
+Test your ability to recognize styles, challenge yourself with a timer-based scoring system, and enjoy a fun, educational experience in AI-powered art!  \

+**(Optimized for Laptop)**

 ---